 “There is also a social dimension to the race.
 We have participants who travel to compete each year.
 These people have made friends through the triathlon and look forward to seeing them at the event.
 For students, it will be a similar experience.
 This will be a chance for them to meet with peers in a context outside the regular sports seasons.”

 The 30th annual Conchman Triathlon takes place on Guy Fawkes Day, November 5.
 In addition to the usual sprint triathlon and Iron Kids competitions, this year’s event will feature Olympic-distance races for persons in top physical shape: a 1.5km swim, 40km bike ride and 10km run.
 The daylong series of events will culminate in a Junkanoo rush-out, bonfire and fireworks display.

 Once again, the event will be based at Taino Beach, the third venue in its illustrious history.

 Organisers have been planning the event for some months now and will be partnering with the Ministry of Tourism and the Grand Bahama Tourism Board.
 They have also engaged local companies in discussions about sponsorship and participation in the inter-company event, similar to the inter-school competition.

 More than 160 people competed in the first event in 1986 and since then, the Conchman has been truly established in the international athletic calendar with thousands of competitors traveling from as far away as Europe and the west coast of the United States.
 The event’s objectives have remained the same from the start – to stage a positive community event that could contribute to the island’s charitable organisations – and this mission will continue.

-Baker continued: “We want this to be a big community event on Grand Bahama whether people are competing or not.
-The BASRA Swim on Coral Beach has become a major diary date on the island for hundreds of people with lots of fun for everyone.
-We want to surpass that if we can to mark this special year for us.”
+“We want this event to have a significant community impact, whether residents and guests are competing or not,” Mr Baker said.
+“The BASRA Swim on Coral Beach has become a major event on the island for hundreds of people.
+We want the Conchman to surpass that, if we can, to mark this special year.”